About Will Bright

 I went to college at Wesleyan University in Connecticut, where I continued studying acoustic guitar styles on my trusty $150 import, and I also studied extensively in the West African music department, playing all 4 years in a Ghanian drumming ensemble.

-In 2001 I landed a job doing repairs at Sylvan Music in Santa Cruz, California, a store known for it's busy service department and impressive inventory.
+In 2001 I wandered into Sylvan Music in Santa Cruz, California, a store known for its busy service department and impressive inventory.
+I was looking for a banjo head.
+By the end of the week I had a job there, first in retail sales, and eventually I was running the repair department.
 It was there I played my first high-end acoustic guitars (Santa Cruz, Goodall, Lowden, Breedlove, etc.) and realized what it was to play a multi-thousand-dollar guitar.

 From 2005 to 2010 I worked at Keyfax NewMedia Inc., a Santa Cruz-based company specializing in music technology and education.
 My duties were many and varied, from pro audio sales and support to marketing and content creation.